Applying a new speaker cloth

 B7X63A I acquired in 2008,

-had a torn and badly stained the speaker cloth.
+had a torn and badly stained speaker cloth.

-Through the Dutch association NVHR, I have com in contact with
+Through the Dutch association NVHR, I had come in contact with

 Corrien Maas,